JuliaCI/PackageEvaluator.jl/README.md

 * `featuresToJSON(pkg_name, features)` - return test results as a JSON string, given the dictionary produced by `evalPkg`.
 * `testAllPkgs(limit=Inf)` generates a JSON file for every package.

-Also, in `extra`, `runandlog.sh` runs the package evaluator in a seperate .julia, logs results.
+Also, in `extra`, `runandlog.sh` runs the package evaluator in a seperate .julia, saves results.